Motorcyclists and passengers In Nevada are required to wear helmets that meet standards set by the U.S. Department of Transportation.

 Motorcycles are subject to the same registration requirements as other vehicles.
 You must have a properly signed-off title or Dealers Report of Sale and a Nevada Evidence of Insurance Card.
 If you purchased a motorcycle from a Nevada dealer, you may register it online without visiting a DMV office.

 See Vehicle Registration Requirements.
-Motorcycles are exempt from emissions inspections.
+Motorcycles are exempt from emission inspections.

 Motorcycle registrations are assessed an extra $6 fee to help fund Nevada Rider safety programs throughout the state.
 See the Nevada Rider website.
 Registration fees and governmental services taxes are calculated in the same manner as other vehicles.